Dwyer Stakes

-The Dwyer Stakes is an American Grade III stakes race for three-year-old thoroughbred racehorses held annually at Belmont Park racetrack in Elmont, Long Island, New York.
-Run in early July, it is open to three-year-old horses and is raced over a distance of 1 mile on dirt.
-It currently offers a purse of $500,000.
+The Dwyer Stakes is an American Listed stakes race for three-year-old thoroughbred racehorses held annually in November at Aqueduct Racetrack, in Ozone Park, Queens, New York.
+Run in early November, it is open to three-year-old horses and is raced over a distance of 1 mile on dirt.
+It currently offers a purse of $200,000.

 Inaugurated in 1887 as the Brooklyn Derby at the now defunct Gravesend Race Track on Coney Island, in 1918 it was renamed for the Dwyer brothers, Mike & Phil, who dominated thoroughbred racing in the late 19th century.
 At one time, it was a Grade I stakes race that was a major part of the American Thoroughbred racing season.
 It was known as the Dwyer Handicap from 1957 to 1978.

 Since inception, the race has been contested at various distances: